 This final category of religious studies in Cybis porcelain looks at their saints, crucifixes, and various Jesus figures, as well as miscellaneous items such as plaques and holy water fonts.
 The vast majority of the items shown below date from the 1950s, which means that (unless noted otherwise in the description) the molds were not original Cybis designs.
-All of these were open editions except for a single 1980s limited edition which is shown last.
+All of these were open (non-limited) editions except for the 1981 limited edition of Saint Peter.
 The 1950s madonnas and the post-1960 madonnas have their own posts.

 Jesus Figures and Busts